It’s pretty wild news.

 And that’s where my thoughts have been for the past year.
 But as I’ve recently learned, unless you set out with a plan, and proper funding, it’s extremely difficult to scale.
 Not impossible, but difficult.
 It’s like trying to turn chicken cacciatore into beef stroganoff halfway through a recipe.

-And so I found myself in a position where I knew I needed to grow the team — bringing on additional talented people, but didn’t have the resources to do it.
+And so I found myself in a position where I knew I needed to grow the team, but didn’t have the resources to do it.
 Over many long plane flights and sleepless nights, I came to the understanding that if I wanted to achieve that aforementioned lifestyle for myself and my team — and if I wanted Hop Culture to not just survive, but thrive — I needed another path.

 What Is Hop Culture’s Relationship With Next Glass?

 So I began my search.
 Luckily, I wasn’t under any sort of deadline.
 Over the past couple years, the team and I worked against the odds to build an awesome little engine that supported us, our projects, and a great team of freelancers.
 I could afford to be choosy.
 I could steward my baby toward a solution that offered the greatest potential for a continuation of the mission, practices, and values we found important.

 At first, I thought about approaching venture capital.
 I gathered my materials and started the research to find a great partner.
 But before I could send my first email, a Forbes interview changed my life.

 Back in 2018, during a Brewers Association dinner at the Union Square Café, I met a Forbes writer who told me her friend in the food and drink section was looking for new contributors.
 What the hell, I thought.
 I can always do some more writing.
 So I threw my name in the hat and started contributing a couple articles a month, mostly highlighting underrepresented voices in brewing and the beer industry.